-The SBE would be directed to review the operations of a charter at least once prior to the expiration of the charter rather than once every 5 years.
+The PCS would direct the SBE to review the operations of a charter at least once prior to the expiration of the charter rather than once every 5 years.

-The bill would clarify that the 3 years to be considered in renewal requests are the immediately preceding 3 years.
+The PCS would clarify that the 3 years to be considered in renewal requests are the immediately preceding 3 years.

-Finally, the bill would provide that if 1 of the 3 conditions does apply in the case of a renewal request (charter does not have financially sound audits; student academic outcomes not comparable to LEA; or the charter is not in compliance with laws), then the SBE may renew the charter for a period of less than 10 years or not renew the charter.
+Finally, the PCS would provide that if 1 of the 3 conditions does apply in the case of a renewal request (charter does not have financially sound audits; student academic outcomes not comparable to LEA; or the charter is not in compliance with laws), then the SBE may renew the charter for a period of less than 10 years or not renew the charter.